A Type Cover is a slim keyboard with moving keys. Use it to get the speed and feel of a classic keyboard, and to go from tablet to laptop.

 If the touchpad is too quick to respond to accidental touches or you want to turn the touchpad off altogether, you can change a setting to make it work the way you like.

 (If you have a Wireless Adapter for Typing Covers, attach the Cover directly to your Surface.)

 - Go to Start , and select Settings > Devices > Touchpad.

 Special keys and function keys

-Type Covers have shortcut keys for common tasks like searching, playing audio or video, and more.
-The keys that appear on your Type Cover vary and depend on what model you have.
+Surface Covers have shortcut keys common tasks like search, playing audio or video, and more.

-The keys on the top row of the Type Cover double as function keys when you hold down the Fn key while pressing a top-row key.
-The Fn keys also works in combination with other keys to do certain things.
+Keys on the top row double as function keys—hold down the Fn key while you press a top-row key.
+The Fn key also works in combination with other keys to do certain things.

 |Key icon||What it does|